OSUMed/Bash-like-Shell/README.txt

 About Project:

-This program is creating a simple simple which implements a subset of features of well-known shells, such as bash.
+This program is creating a simple shell which implements a subset of features of well-known shells, such as bash.
 It has the following capabilities:
 1. Provide prompt for running commands
 2. Handle blank lines and comments(start with #)
 3. Provides expansion for a variable(&&)